MahamudM90/testimonial-box/README.md

 # Testimonial-Box
-This is a small Testimonial-website.
+This is a small Site of Testimonial-Box.